Zimbelstern/Tournant/docs/README_en-US.md

 # Tournant
 <p style="font-size: 1.25em;">
-  Recipe manager with Gourmand compatibility
+  Recipe manager for Android (with Gourmand compatibility)
 </p>

 Tournant serves your favorite dishes on your Android device!